Four Basic Details to Consider with Dense Phase Pneumatic Conveying

 Less Component Wear Compared with Dilute Phase Design

-Because of the material transfer velocity reduction and cost savings mentioned above, dense-phase conveying can translate into real cost savings for your business.
-So there are real advantages to make the move to a dense-phase conveying system.
+Based on the material transfer velocity reduction and cost savings mentioned above, dense phase conveying can translate into real cost savings for your business.
+So there are real advantages to make the move to a dense phase conveying system.
 However, when making a decision about which type of conveying system you should choose, there are a number of areas that require special consideration to be sure you select the best system to meet your needs.